 Credit checks and a deposit are required to obtain a contract phone plan.
 Note that contract phones are usually locked to their origin network.
 If you want to switch to use your contract phone on another wireless carrier, you need to pay up your outstanding contract and then have the phone unlocked.
 Otherwise, the phone stays locked to the origin carrier and will not work elsewhere.

-The USA has 4 national wireless carriers, namely: Verizon Wireless, Sprint, AT&T Mobility, and T-Mobile.
-These four networks offer nationwide coverage.
+The USA used to have 4 national wireless carriers, namely: Verizon Wireless, Sprint, AT&T Mobility, and T-Mobile.
+Sprint has since been merged with T-Mobile and so there are only 3 major carriers now.
+These 3 carriers offer nationwide coverage.
 There are a number of other wireless operators that provide regional service.
 Whether national or regional, all US wireless carriers are split into two camps based on the technology they deploy: CDMA and GSM.

-Here is where the 4 major carriers fit in:
+Here is how the 3 major carriers fit in the two mobile phone technologies:

 - GSM networks: AT&T, T-Mobile